 What Is A 54 Degree Wedge Used For?

-A 54-degree wedge is considered a sand wedge and is used around the green and out of bunkers.
-A 54-degree wedge is ideal for golfers who have a 58-degree lob wedge and another wedge close to 50 degrees.
+A 54 degree wedge is considered a sand wedge and is used around the green and out of bunkers.
+A 54 degree wedge is ideal for golfers who want to also carry a 58 or 60 degree lob wedge.

 Pretty much all golfers have a pitching wedge and a wedge between 56 and 58 degrees.
 That leaves a pretty big gap in clubs and that’s why you’ll want to fill it as soon as possible.